-Former US Rep. Paul Findley of Illinois dies at age 98
+Former U.S. Rep. Paul Findley of Illinois dies at age 98

 JACKSONVILLE, Ill.
-(AP) -- Former Republican U.S. Rep. Paul Findley, who spent 22 years in Congress, has died at age 98.
+(AP) - Former Republican U.S. Rep Paul Findley, who spent 22 years in Congress, has died at age 98.

 The State Journal-Register reports that Findley died Friday at a hospital in Jacksonville, Illinois.